 If you have never used a chicken base before you will find it a good ingredient for this recipe.
 Soup bases are sold in most grocery stores near the bullion.
 Soup bases are pastes that have more flavor and less salt.
 They are wonderful to cook with.

 I also suggest you use a low-sodium stock for this soup.
-It may get salty by the time we layer the stock, the soup base, and bacon.
+It may get salty by the time we layer the stock, the soup base, and the bacon.

 I also like to use real bacon bits for this recipe.
 I think they work a little bit better than freshly cooked bacon.
 They are leaner and the bacon is added to the soup.
 This helps the smokey flavor incorporate better in the soup than just sprinkling bacon bits over the top.